idunmore/CESIL/README.md

         CESIL: Computer Eduction in Schools Instruction Language

-        "Plus" language extensions add a STACK and SUBROUTINE support to the
-        language, enabled with the -p | --plus options.
-Extensions are DISABLED
+        "Plus" language extensions add a STACK, SUBROUTINE support and MODULO division to the language, enabled with the -p | --plus options.
+Extensions are DISABLED by default.
-        by default.

         "Plus" Mode - Extension instructions: